 11. Have goodie bags when students leave

 This is an officer-thing, not a teacher-thing.
 Officers can make their group feel special by giving out a small bag of candy or handing out candy as students leave.
+As a result of this sweet idea, students will leave choir with a smile on their face.

 Some Bury Last Words:

 Cultivating a choral community is essential to any fine choral program.
 Consider Choir Halloween as one of our opportunities to foster bonding, reinforce specific skills, and create a memorable rehearsal that students will look forward to year after year!
+I hope this blog provided you with some Halloween tricks and treats!
+As a result of reading this, I hope you are inspired to make Halloween a special tradition in your program!